Yoga changed my life. This sacred

 practice way of living has opened my heart to experiences that are more than words can articulate.
 I’m passionate about sharing this knowledge with my community, with a student’s heart and a beginner’s mind.

-I am certified to offer Yoga and Reiki to the community, and continue to grow my abilities through embodying an ‘always the student’ mentality.
-No matter how many years of studying or the knowledge I receive, I will never sit in front of a student as if I am the highest authority.
+I am certified to offer Yoga (RYT® 500), Yoga Therapy (C-IAYT) and Reiki to the community, and continue to grow my abilities through embodying an ‘always the student’ mentality.
+No matter how long I study, I will never claim to know it all.
+I might sit in front of a class of Yoga practitioners, but in essence, I’m sitting beside them too.
 Yoga is something we all have within us and I am a firm believer that I learn just as much from you as you learn from me.
 The magic of the practice comes from sharing and embodying that energy, which allows us to transform together.

 I strive to share the teachings in a way that is accessible to many bodies and minds, but at the same time, am very much still a student.
 My goal is to open my arms to every practitioner, allow us to learn and grow together, and encourage those who practice with me to tap into the equanimity they already have residing within.